xbax486/capital-balance-projection/README.md

 ## Unit tests

 Since time limitation, I only write a few tests in the app, which target the essential functions in **CalculatorFormDetails** and **DataProcessService**.
 For **LineChartComponent** and **DetailsTableComponent** as well as other parts like the services, please feel free to complete the unit tests.

+## Screenshots of each stage

+### Step 1: Loading preconditions and default inputs

+### Step 2: Preconditions and default inputs loading completes

+### Step 3: Calculation completes after clicking the 'Submit' button